 10. Ghirlandaio Frescos in the Basilica of Santa Trinita

 The Romanesque Church of Santa Trinita was founded as early as 1177.
-Renovated many times, it's now gussied up with a 16th century Baroque facade.
-Santa Trinita is a hidden gem in Florence, off the main tourist circuit, overshadowed by the surfeit of more famous churches.
+Renovated many times, it’s now gussied up with a 16th century Baroque facade.
+Santa Trinita is a hidden gem in Florence, off the main tourist circuit.
+It’s overshadowed by the surfeit of more famous churches in Florence.

 But it’s well worth a visit.
 Inside, in the Sassetti Chapel in the right transept, you’ll find Early Renaissance frescos by Domenico Ghirlandaio.
 Ghirlandaio was one of the preeminent artists of the Early Renaissance and an early mentor of Michelangelo.
 You’ll need some euros to light up the paintings (box is on the left wall).